ldbv-by/bav4/README.md

 2. Each module must be registered within the `main.js`.

 3. Each module may contain further directories:
-   - `/components` : ViewModel classes and all of their dependencies like CSS, assets, ...
+   - `/components` : Components and all of their dependencies like CSS, assets, ...
    - `/store` : Redux related files like reducers, actions and plugins
    - `/services` : service, provider and domain classes of the module
    - `/i18n` : i18n provider and loader for this module